kalnajslab-org/StratoCore_LPC/README.md

 - Install our currated libraries, by unzipping the .zip files located in `StratoCore_LPC/zips/` into `Documents/arduino/libraries/`.
-  This can be done manually, or using the Arduino IDE library manager to install a .zip file.
+  This can be done manually, or by using the Arduino IDE library manager to install a .zip file.

 Note that the zipped libraries won't appear in the Arduino IDE library